For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 One of the only downsides to buying your glasses online is that you won't be able to have them fitted and adjusted to your head size and shape as soon as you get them.

 However, be warned that this isn't a universal rule.
-Some opticians may not offer the service, others may charge for it, and, in some cases, they may not offer to compensate you if the glasses break during adjustment (particularly if you didn't buy the pair from them).
+Some opticians may not offer the service and others may charge for it.

 Our guide to getting cheap healthcare and dentistry as a student has everything you need to know about keeping yourself in tip-top condition.